-In study SC-II, mean decrease in HAQ-DI from baseline to week 24 was significantly greater for patients treated with tocilizumab subcutaneous every other week (0.4) versus placebo (0.3).
+In Trial SC-II, mean decrease in HAQ-DI from baseline to week 24 was significantly greater for patients treated with tocilizumab subcutaneous every other week (0.4) versus placebo (0.3).
 Proportion of patients achieving a clinically relevant improvement in HAQ-DI at week 24 (change from baseline of ≥ 0.3 units) was higher for subcutaneous treatment every other week (58 %) versus placebo (46.8 %).
 SF-36 (mean change in mental and physical component scores) was significantly greater with tocilizumab subcutaneous group (6.5 and 5.3) versus placebo (3.8 and 2.9).

+Subcutaneous use

-sJIA (subcutaneous)
+sJIA patients

 Clinical efficacy

-A 52-week, open-label, multi-centre, PK/PD and safety study (WA28118) was conducted in paediatric patients with sJIA, aged 1 to 17 years, to determine the appropriate subcutaneous dose of tocilizumab that achieved comparable PK/PD and safety profiles to the intravenous regimen.
+A 52-week, open-label, multi-centre, PK/PD and safety trial (WA28118) was conducted in paediatric patients with sJIA, aged 1 to 17 years, to determine the appropriate subcutaneous dose of tocilizumab that achieved comparable PK/PD and safety profiles to the intravenous regimen.

-Eligible patients received treatment dosed according to body weight, with patients weighing ≥ 30 kg (n = 26) dosed with 162 mg of tocilizumab every week (QW) and patients weighing below 30 kg (n = 25) dosed with 162 mg of tocilizumab every 10 days (Q10D; n = 8) or every 2 weeks (Q2W; n = 17) for 52 weeks.
+Eligible patients received tocilizumab dosed according to body weight, with patients weighing ≥ 30 kg (n = 26) dosed with 162 mg of tocilizumab every week (QW) and patients weighing below 30 kg (n = 25) dosed with 162 mg of tocilizumab every 10 days (Q10D; n = 8) or every 2 weeks (Q2W; n = 17) for 52 weeks.
 Of these 51 patients, 26 (51 %) were naive to treatment and 25 (49 %) had been receiving tocilizumab intravenous and switched to tocilizumab subcutaneous at baseline.

-Exploratory efficacy results showed that tocilizumab subcutaneous improved all exploratory efficacy parameters including Juvenile Arthritis Disease Activity Score (JADAS)-71, for TCZ naïve patients and maintained all exploratory efficacy parameters for patients who switched from intravenous to subcutaneous treatment over the entire course of the study for patients in both body weight groups (below 30 kg and ≥ 30 kg).
+Exploratory efficacy results showed that tocilizumab subcutaneous improved all exploratory efficacy parameters including Juvenile Arthritis Disease Activity Score (JADAS)-71, for tocilizumab naïve patients and maintained all exploratory efficacy parameters for patients who switched from intravenous to subcutaneous treatment over the entire course of the trial for patients in both body weight groups (below 30 kg and ≥ 30 kg).

+Subcutaneous use

-pJIA (subcutaneous)
+pJIA patients

 Clinical efficacy

-A 52-week, open-label, multi-centre, PK-PD and safety study was conducted in paediatric patients with pJIA, aged 1 to 17 years old, to determine the appropriate subcutaneous dose of tocilizumab that achieved comparable PK/PD and safety profiles to the intravenous regimen.
+A 52-week, open-label, multi-centre, PK-PD and safety trial was conducted in paediatric patients with pJIA, aged 1 to 17 years old, to determine the appropriate subcutaneous dose of tocilizumab that achieved comparable PK/PD and safety profiles to the intravenous regimen.

 Eligible patients received tocilizumab dosed according to body weight, with patients weighing ≥ 30 kg (n = 25) dosed with 162 mg of tocilizumab every 2 weeks (Q2W) and patients weighing below 30 kg (n = 27) dosed with 162 mg of tocilizumab every 3 weeks (Q3W) for 52 weeks.
-Of these 52 patients, 37 (71 %) were naive to treatment and 15 (29 %) had been receiving tocilizumab intravenous and switched to tocilizumab subcutaneous at baseline.
+Of these 52 patients, 37 (71 %) were naive to treatment and 15 (29 %) had been receiving intravenous and switched to subcutaneous treatment at baseline.

 The tocilizumab subcutaneous regimens of 162 mg Q3W for patients weighing below 30 kg and of 162 mg Q2W for patients weighing ≥ 30 kg respectively provide PK exposure and PD responses to support efficacy and safety outcomes similar to those achieved with the approved tocilizumab intravenous regimens for pJIA.

-Exploratory efficacy results showed that tocilizumab subcutaneous improved median Juvenile Arthritis Disease Activity Score (JADAS)-71 for treatment naïve patients and maintained the median JADAS-71 for patients who switched from intravenous to subcutaneous treatment over the entire course of the study for patients in both body weight groups (below 30 kg and ≥ 30 kg).
+Exploratory efficacy results showed that tocilizumab subcutaneous improved median Juvenile Arthritis Disease Activity Score (JADAS)-71 for treatment naïve patients and maintained the median JADAS-71 for patients who switched from intravenous to subcutaneous treatment over the entire course of the trial for patients in both body weight groups (below 30 kg and ≥ 30 kg).

+Subcutaneous use

-GCA (subcutaneous)
+GCA patients

 Clinical efficacy

-Study WA28119 was a randomised, multi-centre, double-blind placebo-controlled Phase III superiority study conducted to assess the efficacy and safety of tocilizumab in patients with GCA.
+Trial WA28119 was a randomised, multi-centre, double-blind placebo-controlled Phase III superiority trial conducted to assess the efficacy and safety of tocilizumab in patients with GCA.